OxBright Essay Competition 2023

 Awards Ceremony

-All shortlisted entrants and their parents and teachers will be invited to attend our Awards Ceremony on 28th October 2023, where the winners will be announced.
+All shortlisted entrants and their parents and teachers will be invited to attend our Awards Ceremony in May 2024, where the winners will be announced.

 Over £100,000 Worth of Academic Prizes